Copyright © Victor R. P. Bibby 2012 All rights reserved.

 No part of this web site may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of the copyright owner.

 This section includes a selection of articles from the period from 1895 to 1900.
-During this period there was a period of increasing production and the mine became to be called a “gold field”.
+This period was a time of increasing production and the mine became to be called a “gold field”.

-There was a series of feature stories about the Raub Mines, in the Straits Times that were compiled into a book called “Golden Raub”.
+A series of feature stories about the Raub Mines were published in the Straits Times that were compiled into a book called “Golden Raub”.
 This book is in the National Library of Singapore as part of the Raffles Collection.

-During this period also, William’s family; wives, sons and daughters came together at Raub and in the Peninsula and the family was well known, creating much social as well as commercial and political comment.
+During this period all William’s family; the wives, sons and daughters came together at Raub and in the Peninsula and the family became well known, creating much social as well as commercial and some times political comment.

-Cricket matches were played between centres of European enterprise settlements and in the one written about here, three of the five sons played, all who had jobs at the mine.
-The eldest son William Charles was mining elsewhere and another had yet to arrive.
+Cricket matches were played between various European other enterprises and settlements and in the one written about here, three of the five sons played.
+All the sons had jobs at the mine.
+The eldest son William Charles left to mine elsewhere and another was soon to arrive.
 The three daughters were also at Raub and became known for their adventurous spirit.
 The Bibby family had a suite of rooms at the Hotel de Europe in Singapore which was used as a base when they were visiting from Raub; they of course, also stayed at the Raffles Hotel.

 From J.R.
 Scrivenor Geology & Mining Industries ULU PAHANG 1911